-TerraFly GeoCloud is built upon the TerraFly system to support various kinds of online spatial data analysis using TerraFly Maps API and TerraFly API add-ons in a high performance cloud Environment [1].
-We first introduce the TerraFly system and then describe the overall system demonstration of GeoCloud.
-More details on the spatial data analysis and visualization algorithms and their implementations in GeoCloud can be found in [2].
+TerraFly GeoCloud is built upon the TerraFly system to support various kinds of online spatial data analysis using TerraFly Maps API and JavaScript TerraFly API add-ons in a high performance cloud Environment.
+We first introduce the TerraFly system and then present the details on TerraFly GeoCloud.